 This doesn’t mean they can’t be accessible, but it does mean that more work needs to be put in, and everything needs to be thoroughly tested.

-If you’re using one of these plugins or a different cookie plugin not listed here, you may wonder what you should do next to make your cookie notice compliant with privacy and accessibility laws.
+If you’re using one of these plugins or a different cookie plugin not listed here, you may wonder what steps to take to ensure your cookie notice complies with privacy and accessibility laws.
 Here are our recommendations:

 1. Manually Test Your Cookie Solution for Accessibility